2009 Houston Texans season

-The 2009 Houston Texans season was the franchise's 8th season in the National Football League and the 4th under head coach Gary Kubiak.
+The 2009 Houston Texans season was the franchise's 8th season in the National Football League (NFL) and the 4th under head coach Gary Kubiak.
 The Texans improved upon their 8–8 record in 2008 and claimed their first winning season in franchise history.
 However, 4 straight heartbreaking division losses came back to haunt them, as they narrowly missed making the playoffs, being the first team out in a series of tiebreakers, and due to the Cincinnati Bengals and rival Indianapolis Colts resting their starters against the New York Jets after clinching the AFC North and No. 1 AFC seed, respectively.

 Offseason

 Coaching changes

 Head coach Gary Kubiak entered his fourth year as the Texans' head coach.
 Frank Bush, who had served as the Texans senior defensive assistant since 2007, was promoted to defensive coordinator on January 13, 2009 after the firing of Richard Smith.
 Smith was terminated shortly after the conclusion of the 2008 season.
 David Gibbs, son of NFL coach Alex Gibbs, was hired on January 19, 2009 as the new defensive backs coach after previously serving in the same role for the Kansas City Chiefs since 2006.
 Pro Football Hall of Famer and former Houston Oilers offensive lineman Bruce Matthews enters his first season as a coach in the NFL, filling one of the offensive assistant coach positions for the Texans.